Hemophagocytic lymphohistiocytosis: Diagnostic criteria

-In addition, in the case of familial HLH, no evidence of malignancy should be apparent.
+Despite the disorder's name, hemophagocytosis is not required to be present for the diagnosis.
+It may not be present in early stages of the disordered inflammation.

 Not all five out of eight criteria are required for diagnosis of HLH in adults, and a high index of suspicion is required for diagnosis as delay results in increased mortality.
 The diagnostic criteria were developed in pediatric populations and have not been validated for adult HLH patients.
 Attempts to improve diagnosis of HLH have included use of the HScore, which can be used to estimate an individual's risk of HLH.
 In adults, soluble IL-2 receptor has been found to be a very sensitive marker for HLH, demonstrating 100% sensitivity for ruling out HLH below a cutoff of 2400 U/mL and optimal cutoff for ruling in at 2515 U/mL (sensitivity, 100%; specificity, 72.5%), with 93% specificity at >10 000 U/mL.

 Differential diagnosis

 The differential diagnosis of HLH includes secondary HLH and macrophage-activation syndrome or other primary immunodeficiencies that present with hemophagocytic lymphohistiocytosis, such as X-linked lymphoproliferative disease.

 Other conditions that may be confused with this condition include autoimmune lymphoproliferative syndrome.
 As a syndrome of intense inflammation it needs to be differentiated from sepsis, which may be extremely challenging.

 The diagnosis of acquired, or secondary, HLH is usually made in association with infection by viruses, bacteria, fungi, or parasites or in association with lymphoma, autoimmune disease, or metabolic disease.
 Acquired HLH may have decreased, normal, or increased NK cell activity.